llm-workflow-engine/llm-workflow-engine/README.md

 ## Updates
 - 27/02/2023: v0.4.0
   - BREAKING CHANGE: command leader is now '/' instead of '!'
+  - BREAKING CHANGE: asyncio module is now required to use the ChatGPT class directly
   - /quit command
   - Added /tmp volume for saving playwright session
   - Add tab compltion for commands